FlyingFoxie/risk_m8t/README.md

 $ python manage.py runserver
 ```

 Now that the server's running, visit http://127.0.0.1:8000/ with your web browser.
-You'll be redirected to the swagger
+You'll be redirected to the login page.
-api docs page.

 ![API Docs](https://mybucketla.s3.ap-southeast-1.amazonaws.com/Screenshot+2023-12-26+at+12.17.06%E2%80%AFAM.png)